mamewotoko/http_cli_ocaml/README.md

 ```
 ./http
 ```
-HTTP response from www.google.com will be displayed.
+HTTP response from mamewo.ddo.jp will be displayed.

 History
 -------